sptowey/SENG5709-NoSQL-NFIRS/analysis-questions.md

 `and TIMESTAMP_TO_MILLIS(TIME_PARSE(inc_cont))-TIMESTAMP_TO_MILLIS(TIME_PARSE(alarm)) > 0`
 `limit 10;`
    - This query was hard because the data was so messy.
 The query required many filters to make sense.
 Also converted from milliseconds to minutes
-   - `curl -X 'POST' -H 'Content-Type:application/jso-d @query_time_to_control.json http://localhost:8082/druid/v2?pretty`
+   - `curl -X 'POST' -H 'Content-Type:application/json' -d @query_time_to_control.json http://localhost:8082/druid/v2?pretty`

 |min|max|avg|
 |---|---|---|